-KDE Program Area Funds: The following funds are used to directly support instructional and administrative systems for K-12 customers; Office of Education Technology (OET) Operational Budget, Instructional Management System (IMS), Educator Development, Individual Learning Plan (ILP), Child Nutrition Information Payment System (CNIPS), Kentucky Longitudinal Data System (KLDS), Technology Education Database Systems (TEDS), Online Assessment, The Adaptive System of School Improvement Support Tools (ASSIST), PBS Learning Media, HMB Grant Management System, eTranscripts, Student Data Review & Roster (SDRR), Kentucky Facility Inventory and Classification System (KFICS), and ADA/508 & 504 Website Accessibility Compliance.
-This is approximately \$13.0M per year.
+KDE Program Area Funds: The following funds are used to directly support instructional and administrative systems for K-12 customers; Office of Education Technology (OET) Operational Budget, Child Nutrition Information Payment System (CNIPS), P20 Data System (KCEWS), Technology Education Database Systems (TEDS), Online Assessment, eProve, PBS Learning Media, HMB Grant Management System, eTranscripts, Student Data Review & Roster (SDRR), Kentucky Facility Inventory and Classification System (KFICS), and ADA/508 & 504 Website Accessibility Compliance.
+This is approximately \$8.1M per year.

-The total for all funding sources (KETS Trust Fund and other local, state and federal) listed above is \$116.7M.
+The total for all funding sources (KETS Trust Fund and other local, state and federal) listed above is \$107.5M.

-Additional funding sources available as reported by school districts that can go toward technology services for students estimated at \$112.0M:
+Additional funding sources available as reported by school districts that can go toward technology services for students estimated at \$158.1M:

-Professional Development funds (increased funding now up to \$11.9M of which x% can be used for teacher technology training including Digital Learning Coaches/Technology Integration Specialists), Instructional Resource Material Funds (x% of \$16.7M can be used to acquire instructional software/e-textbooks and end devices), Special Education Funds, SEEK Funds, Corporate Donations, Local Tax Funds, other Federal Funds (not technology specific) and Local Fund Raisers.
+Professional Development funds decreased from \$11.9M to \$0 in the current biennial budget.
+A portion of these funds were historically available to be used towards teacher technology training including Digital Learning Coaches/Technology Integration Specialists.
+Instructional Resource Material Funds were also eliminated in the current budget and a portion of this \$16.7M budget was available to be used toward acquiring instructional software/e-textbooks and end devices.
+Other funds that may be available to go towards technology services would include Special Education Funds, SEEK Funds, Corporate Donations, Local Tax Funds, ESSA Title IV Funds, other Federal Funds (not technology specific) and Local Fund Raisers.

-The Grand Total for all funding sources available to school districts is \$228.7M.
+The Grand Total for all funding sources available to school districts is \$265.6M.